May 29, 2018

 For Immediate Release

-Michael Woodford, associate professor in Laurier’s Faculty of Social Work, is an expert on the mental health and wellbeing of LGBTQ youth.
-Woodford’s research explores how contemporary discrimination can increase LGBTQ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster their resilience to discrimination.
-He also studies the nature of attitudes toward LGBTQ people, including the role of religious factors.
-Contact information: 519-998-4514 or email@example.com.
+Michael Woodford, associate professor of social work, is an expert on the mental health and wellbeing of LGBTQ youth.
+Woodford’s research explores how contemporary discrimination can increase LGBTQ youth's risk for poor mental health and other negative outcomes, as well as the factors that can foster resilience to discrimination.
+Contact: 519.998.4514 or email@example.com.
+Read more about his work.

-Jeffrey Aguinaldo, associate professor in the Department of Sociology, is an expert on gay men’s health, especially with respect to sexual health, recreational substance use, harm reduction, and service provision.
-Contact information: 519-884-0710 x3031 or firstname.lastname@example.org.
+Jeffrey Aguinaldo, associate professor of sociology, is an expert on gay men’s health, especially with respect to sexual health, recreational substance use, harm reduction, and service provision.
+He is also available for comment on the experiences of coming out as LGBTQ and the disclosure of HIV/AIDS.
+Contact: 519.884.0710 x3031 or email@example.com.

 – 30 –